coconatree/Car-Rental-Application-Spring---Thymeleaf---PostgreSQL-/README.md

 ## Summary

-This is a car rental system designed and imlemented for a database systems course taken the university.
+This is a car rental system designed and imlemented for a database systems course.
-It is using Thymeleaf as its templating engine and levreges Spring Frameworks MVC model and Spring's JDBC together with a custom abstraction layer written in between.
-(Almost everything about the abstractin is under the logic folder inside the source code.)
+It is using Thymeleaf as its templating engine and levreges Spring's MVC and JDBC packages together with a custom abstraction layer written in between.
+(Almost everything about the abstraction is under the logic folder inside the source code.)
 While designing and implementing this project I once again noticed the challanges no javascript brings with the design of the server.
 And I enjoyed to learn a different perspective which Thymeleaf together with Spring tries to bring into the picture.